 A great question, my travel-loving friend.
 You’ll find Oasia Suites Kuala Lumpur (herein referred to as Oasia) located in Malaysia’s famous Golden Triangle.
 Never heard of it before?
 The Golden Triangle isn’t anything like the Bermuda Triangle (thank goodness).
 In fact, it’s way, way better.
 The GT is KL’s main shopping and nightlife district, kind of like a CBD.
 To visitors, it’s the ideal place to stay as it’s nice and close to everything you’ll want to see, do and eat.

 We loved the location of Oasia!
 It was an easy 10-15 minute walk to get to the main shopping area of Bukit Bintang, perfect for shopping.
 We were able to walk to KL Tower easily and catch the KL Hop-On Hop-Off bus easily too.
 There were some great eateries in the surrounding streets and it’s an easy walk to the Petronas Towers too.
-As first-timer visitors to KL, we found it to be a really convenient location, perfectly situated in the heart of KLCC, allowing us easy access to all the things we wanted to do.
+As first-time visitors to KL, we found it to be a really convenient location, perfectly situated in the heart of KLCC, allowing us easy access to all the things we wanted to do.

 How do I get my sweet buns there?